jonas089/L2-sequencer/README.md

 # How does PoRD-SQ work?
 PoRD Nodes collect arbitrary Transactions and store them in a temporary database (a transaction pool).
 Every era the PoRD consensus ceremony is held to select a validator from the fixed validator set to create the next Block.
 This selection process is based on perfectly deterministic, yet difficult to predict, Zero Knowledge random numbers | VRF numbers.

+# How could I use this sequencer for my L2 Blockchain Project?
+Should you intend to use this sequencer in production, then it is advisable to fork it, audit it extensively and replace the in-memory storage.
+I take no liability for any incomplete or incorrect implementations, including flaws in my code.
+This project is provided "as-is" and all use is at own risk.

+When setting up a PoRD-SQ network it is essential to choose a trustworthy set of validators.
+E.g. several trusted and independent entities that have an interest in honest node operation.

+The highes risk of PoRD-SQ is probably a network outage e.g. Nodes failing to re-join or the network being stuck due to insufficient committing notes.
+Make sure these issues are addressed and minimize networking risks before using this sequencer in production.
+I'm doing the best I can but that is likely not enough!

 # Run basic E2E test with 2 Nodes (manually, in-memory)
 Split your terminal into 2 sessions and run:
 ```bash